JeffCohen/ez/README.md

 ### 1. Domain Modeling Enhancements

 * Enables **instant domain modeling without migrations** by using a file named `db/models.yml`.
-* No new rake tasks to learn.
-This gem enhances `db:migrate` to incorporate the `db/models.yml` file automatically.
+* This gem enhances `db:migrate` to incorporate the `db/models.yml` file automatically.
-* You can run `rake db:migrate` to initially generate a file named `db/models.yml`.
+* Run `rake db:migrate` to initially generate a file named `db/models.yml`.
 It will have some self-documenting comments inside of it.
 * In development mode, there's no need to ever run `rake db:migrate`!
 Every browser request will trigger automatic table updates.
 * In the rails console, 'reload!' will also trigger table updates.
 * If you prefer, just run `rake db:migrate` whenever you modify `db/models.yml`.